tortugaum/tortugaum/README.md

 ## I'm Luiz 👨‍💻
- Currently working as an **IT Analyst** acting as a full stack developer and support analyst.
-I am at my fourth and last year of **Computer Science** at **UNIP** .
+ Currently working as a **Fullstack Developer** working mainly with React, Node, Next, Docker and SQL.
+I have a **Bachelor of Computer Science** .
 I live in São José dos Campos, Brazil

-## I'm a developer studying to be full stack
-- :computer: I'm currently studying c# (.net)
+- :computer: I'm currently studying NextJS and Typescript
-- :snake: I want to study a little bit o python in the near future
-- :handshake: I hope I can collaborate with other developers
+- :man_technologist: I am proficient in React, Node and SQL
 - :guitar: I also like to play the guitar in my free time
 - :video_game: When I'm not playing games /\